ktrnthsnr/Employee-Tracker/README.md

 - Create the database, tables and seed the tables
 -   mysql> source ./db/schema.sql
 -   mysql> source ./db/seeds.sql
--
 - Run the application within the terminal
 -   $ npm start
 - ![invokeapp](./img/invokeapp.jpg "Start application")
--
-- View how to invoke the app in the command-line and the queries behind them: https://drive.google.com/file/d/1PDtzf94vUY6thJZZBh_offyvXtGPE1Zn/view
+- View how to invoke the app on the terminal command-line and afterwards view the queries: https://drive.google.com/file/d/1PDtzf94vUY6thJZZBh_offyvXtGPE1Zn/view

 ## Technology